 Deer are eviscerated in the field and their head and feet removed by the stalker who shot them.
 The carcass is then either delivered or collected by us and skinned by hand before being taken to the butchery room where the venison is cut to order.

-The whole process is overseen by an Official Veterinarian from the Food Standards Agency, who visits us twice a week.
-Amongst other things, the vet checks that our traceability system works so that every batch of products can be traced back to the source.
+The whole process is approved by the Council Environmental Health Officer, who also checks that our traceability system works so that every batch of products can be traced back to the source.

 We are also audited by SALSA - a robust and effective food safety certification scheme that requires us to demonstrate to an auditor that we are able to produce safe and legal food and are committed to continually meeting the requirements of the SALSA standard.